paridosiolo/CleanCommerce/README.md

 ## Introduction

-This project showcases the implementation of Clean Architecture and Domain-Driven Design in an E-Commerce setting.
-Key focus areas include:
+This project serves as an experimental playground for implementing and understanding software design patterns within the context of an E-Commerce application.

 - **Clean Architecture**: Encouraging maintainability and separation of concerns.
 - **Domain-Driven Design (DDD)**: Modeling the business domain into software artifacts.